How often do tables sync?

 The sync will pause until it is re-authenticated.
 You’ll see an error icon ⚠️, along with the time the table last synced.

 To re-authenticate, you’ll need a new syncable view share link.
 Then, click the dropdown next to the destination table, select Update sync configuration, and provide the new link.

 I have a linked record field linking to a Synced destination table.
 The record links are mysteriously unlinking.
 What is occurring?

-You can address this issue is by locking the source view 🔐 (premium plans only), to prevent other collaborators from inadvertently changing the filters.
-You can also consider renaming the source view to warn people to not change the view’s filters.
+You can address this issue is by locking the source view 🔐 (premium plans only), to prevent other collaborators from inadvertently changing the filtering conditions.
+You can also consider renaming the source view to warn people to not change the view’s filtering conditions.

 What happens if the Airtable account of the person who set up the sync is deactivated?